-Explore the Many Financial Aid Types Available at PrattMWP
+Explore the Many Types of Financial Aid Available at PrattMWP

-Students who apply for Financial Aid will be considered for the following financial aid programs:
+Students who apply for financial aid will be considered for the following aid programs:

-- PrattMWP Grant: This grant is awarded by PrattMWP’s Financial Aid Office and is based on a student’s remaining financial need after all other financial aid has been awarded.
+- PrattMWP Grant: Awarded by PrattMWP’s Financial Aid Office based on a student’s remaining financial need after all other financial aid has been awarded.
 This award does not need to be repaid.

-- Federal Pell Grant: The Pell Grant is determined by the federal government, and is based on a student’s financial need.
+- Federal Pell Grant: A need-based grant awarded by the federal government, and determined based on the information submitted on the student’s FAFSA.
 This award does not need to be repaid.

-- Federal Supplemental Educational Opportunity Grant (SEOG): This grant is also determined by the federal government, and is awarded to students with exceptional financial need.
+- Federal Supplemental Educational Opportunity Grant (SEOG): A need-based grant also awarded by the federal government, and is awarded to students that demonstrate exceptional financial need.
 This award does not need to be repaid.

 - Federal Student Loans: Low interest loans offered by the federal government.
 Students must complete a FAFSA to be considered eligible for a all federal loans.
-All students that accept a federal loan will need to complete a Master Promissory Note and Entrance Counseling Session online, so they understand what their loans entail.
+All students that borrow a federal student loan will be required to complete a Master Promissory Note and Entrance Counseling Session.
 Students will be notified by the Financial Aid Office when these requirements are available.

 - Federal Direct Subsidized Loan: Offered to students based on financial need.
-Interest rates are fixed at 4.45% for loan disbursed on or after July 1, 2017.
+Interest rates are fixed at 5.05% for loans disbursed on or after July 1, 2018.
 Interest does not accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
 Maximum loan amounts are $3,500 for freshmen and $4,500 for sophomores.

 - Federal Direct Unsubsidized Loan: Offered to students regardless of financial need.
-Current fixed interest rate is 3.76%.
+Current fixed interest rate is 5.05% for loans disbursed on or after July 1, 2018.
 Interest does accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
 Maximum loan amounts are $5,500 for freshman and $6,500 for sophomores.
-An additional $4,000 is available to students whose parents have been denied the Federal Direct Parent PLUS Loan (see below).
+An additional $4,000 is available to independent students or to dependent students whose parents have been denied the Federal Direct Parent PLUS Loan.